Workflows

 PR review

-Reviews a pull request and posts a single review comment plus a Hyrax Review check run you can require for merge.
-Enable it on a repo and it runs automatically on incoming pull requests.
-See Pull request review.
+Reviews a pull request and posts a single review comment plus a Hyrax Review check run.
+You can require it for merge — see Pull request review for what that means for pull requests Hyrax skips.
+It is on by default for every repository you connect, and runs automatically on incoming pull requests; turn it off per repo in the repo's settings.

 Fix